Simple Delimiters

 </task>

-• Use Delimiters when you need a simple separation of sections, instructions, or examples within a prompt.
+• Use Delimiters for simple separation of sections, instructions, or examples within a prompt

-• Use XML Tags when you need to represent complex, hierarchical structures, or include metadata.
+• Use XML Tags for complex, hierarchical structures or when you need to include metadata